ctubio/www-toolbox/README.md

+This tools are happy working at http://ca.rles-tub.io/tools.
 ## Install
 ### Single webserver setup:
 just a virtual host as usual.
-Drop the files to a subpath if you like to keep your current DocumentRoot.
+Drop the files to a subpath if you like to keep your current DocumentRoot, or make use of ```/pub``` as your DocumentRoot.

 ### Multiple webservers setup:
 Config the main server (lets say 10.10.10.2 [may be your main webserver]) to proxy all request from ```/tools``` to the DocumentRoot of the secondary server (10.10.10.21 [may be a server dedicated only for serve the tools]):